SinisaVukmirovic/FrontEnd-Mentor-challenge-8/README.md

 ### What I learned

 Had so many problems with implementing this type of theme switch functionality into a multipage project like this.
 Learned that this type of theme switch is suited only for some small langing page projects, for example, not a multipage project...
+Had to ommit slider in testimonials section to have it "working"...
+Changing pages breaks the functionality of theme switching...

 ## Author